okta/okta-sdk-nodejs/README.md

 ## Usage

 All usage of this SDK begins with the creation of a client, the client handles the authentication and communication with the Okta API.
 To create a client, you need to provide it with your Okta Domain and an API token.
-To obtain those, see [Getting Started With the Okta APIs](https://developer.okta.com/docs/api/getting_started/api_test_client).
+To obtain those, see [Getting Started With the Okta APIs](https://developer.okta.com/code/rest/).

-We also opt-in in the [default request executor](#default-request-executor), which will automatically handle rate limiting retries for you:
+We also include an opt-in [default request executor](#default-request-executor) that you can configure, which will automatically handle rate limiting retries for you:

 ```javascript
 const okta = require('@okta/okta-sdk-nodejs');